-The Notley High School library aims to foster a lifelong love of reading and learning.
+The main school library aims to foster a lifelong love of reading and learning.
 Throughout the year, the library holds a number of themed activities and events to promote literature, reading and a passion and enthusiasm for learning.

-This year, we started with a celebration of 100 Years of “Ripley’s Believe it or Not” celebrating 100 years of the weird and wacky world of Robert Ripley.
-We have taken a look at non-fiction books as well and during our Recycling Week, encouraged students to explore the topic of sustainability and recycling and included an Upcycling Craft Challenge as well as a Shelter Building Team Competition.
-One of our key events in our calendar is World Book Day.
+One of the key events in our calendar is World Book Day, held on 3rd March this year.
 This is a celebration of authors, books and, most importantly, reading.
 In fact, it’s the biggest celebration of its kind, designated by UNESCO as a worldwide celebration of books and reading, and marked in over 100 countries all over the world.
 This event is celebrated annually at Notley library with new competitions and quizzes every year.

 The Notley library encourages all year groups to take part in the events.
 The activities are designed to encourage students to actively engage with the world around them, to explore new subjects and topics and, most importantly, to have fun!

 Who said the library is boring?
 Certainly not our library—come and explore the fun!